Demand Management system configuration involves the following tasks:

 Before configuring an Demand Management system, you should collect specific information concerning your process, the types of requests required, and your contacts.
 For detailed information, see Gathering Process Requirements .

 Configuring the workflows that you assign to requests involves setting up the required workflow steps (decision and execution steps), adding transitions between the steps, and configuring notifications, security groups, segregation of duties, and so on for each step.
-For information about how to configure workflows, see Configuring Workflows and Configuring Workflow Components.
+For information about how to configure workflows, see Configure workflows and Configure workflow step sources.

 Request types gather and track the information required to perform workflow steps.
 For information about how to configure request types, see Configure request types and request header types.